cloudconfig/cloco-docs/source/includes/_application-management.md

 This command retrieves all of the application metadata within the subscription.
 Note that no configuration data is retrieved, but lists of the available configuration objects and environments are returned, along with the application identifier and summary information about the application.

-### URL Parameters
+### Parameters

 Parameter | Description | Usage
 --------- | ----------- | -----
-subscription_id | The ID of the subscription. | Optional if defaulted via the --init command
+sub | The ID of the subscription. | Optional if defaulted via the cloco init command.

 <aside class="notice">
 Requires subscription admin privilege.